Hanky Panky (painting)

 Hanky Panky is a 2020 painting by Two-spirit Cree artist Kent Monkman.
 It depicts a laughing group of Cree women as they watch Prime Minister Justin Trudeau and Monkman's alter ego Miss Chief Share Eagle Testickle prepare for consensual anal fisting, while past Canadian leaders look on.
 Kent Monkman generated controversy by suggesting that the scene was a consensual act by including a reference to the hanky code.

+In 2020, Hanky Panky was purchased by Canadian lawyer and author Howard Levitt, who wrote a column in the National Post about his decision to purchase the painting.